-Vinos de Madrid DO (Denominación de Origen) is the title that covers Madrid, the capital of Spain.
+Vinos de Madrid is the DO (Denominación de Origen) title that covers the vineyards around Madrid, the capital of Spain.
 Located right in the heart of the country, Madrid is the third largest city in the European Union.
 It offers its millions of visitors elaborate architecture, art galleries, relentless nightlife and a feast of fine restaurants that frequently showcase the local wines.

 The sprawling metropolis and imposing Sierra de Guadarrama mountains to the north confine vineyards to the southeastern and southwestern corners of the autonomous community of Madrid.
 The Vinos de Madrid designation covers three demarcated wine sub-regions, each with distinguishing characteristics.
 It was accorded the coveted DO status in 1990 and a Consejo Regulador (wine authority) was established.